Are your Playgrounds Safe?

 Once the enrollment minimum has been met (20) and the course is confirmed, all registered participants will receive materials in the mail and be notified by NRPA that the online teaching modules are available to them.

-All participants are required to complete the online study course at least 24 hours before the Zoom meeting with the instructor (November 5 or December 10).
-After completing the course work and attending the zoom meeting, participants who registered for a test will receive verification to register for a testing date and time.
+All participants are urged to complete the online study course at least 24 hours before the Zoom meeting with the instructor (Wednesday May 19th) After completing the course work and attending the zoom meeting, participants who registered for a test will receive verification to register for either an online or in-person test, at a date and time that they choose.

 The Certified Playground Safety Inspector Course (CPSI) instructor team is comprised of the top playground safety professionals in the United States.
 CPSI instructors have diverse backgrounds in playground safety consultation, manufacturing, installation, and education.
 CPSI instructors are consistently rated as excellent by students.